Symptoms Of A Bad Or Clogged Fuel Filter

 man in car driving through street

-Another notable sign of a bad or clogged fuel filter is a decrease in engine performance.
-Similar to the last two symptoms, this is usually most evident while accelerating, hauling a load, or heading up a steep incline.
+Another notable sign of a faulty or clogged fuel filter is a decline in engine performance.
+Similar to the last two symptoms, this is usually most apparent while accelerating, hauling a load, or heading up a steep incline.

 This occurs because the ECM restricts power to prevent any damage when it notices a lack of fuel being sent to the injectors.
 While this doesn’t necessarily point to a clogged fuel filter, it does suggest it particularly if this symptom matches up with others on this list.